MoonHighway/backbone-chat/Readme.md

 Backbone Chat
 =============
 A chat application built with Backbone js and Socket io.
-This is a simple application designed ot be used as an exercise in MoonHighway ILT training.
+This is a simple application designed to be used as a hands on exercise in ILT training.

 Installation
 ------------